Forests and woodlands

 Great woods to explore

 The forests and woods are one of the North York Moors best kept secrets.
-With more woodland than the New Forest, trees cover over 20% of the National Park while the Howardian Hills are also peppered with ancient woodlands, along with wide, tree-lined avenues of the great parkland estates.
+With more woodland than the New Forest, trees cover 23% of the National Park while the Howardian Hills are also peppered with ancient woodlands, along with wide, tree-lined avenues of the great parkland estates.

 Our woods and forests are an unexpected treasure, from strolls among ancient trees to a wander through the bluebells.
 They're also great places for dog walks while over in Dalby Forest, 70 miles of cycling trails provide family fun and world-class thrills alike at England's largest trail centre.
-Here's some of our favourite playgrounds and woodland experiences.
+Or enjoy a spot of ‘forest bathing’ on a wood-based walk and explore some of our favourite playgrounds and woodland experiences.

 Start your woodland adventures at May Beck with its dappled light, shallow waters to paddle in and even a bridge to play pooh-sticks, for the big kid in you.
 An idyllic tea garden set in an old gamekeeper's cottage deep in the woods next to Falling Foss waterfall completes the perfect day out.
 Think homemade cakes and pots of tea served at outdoor tables in a rustic glade – the words ‘dingly-dell’ were never so apt.